zzihanlin/p8105_final/README.md

 → average weather by season
 → we can integrate the weather data from class to show side by side the extreme weathers
 ---------------------------------------------------------------------------------------------
-11/5/2024

-AM added project proposal rmd.
-When knit to pdf, the info for members, title, and motivation takes about a quarter of the page
+the proposal.rmd is over a page long when knit to pdf. we need to cut back on the coding plan to fit one page